IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-09-03-Behind The Scenes #1.md

 For all the Stands I sell, I assemble the base pieces to make life easier for the end-user.

-Unfortunately, it is time consuming:
+Admittedly , it is time consuming because there are several steps required:
 1. Peel off the protective film
 2. Align pieces in the correct orientation
 3. Install 8x M3 Screws into the acrylic